 How do you determine whether you need to file an FBAR or not?

 The FBAR is due on April 15th every year to coincide with the tax date for Americans both inland and overseas.
-However, if you missed out on the filing date, there is no reason to stress.
-The FBAR has an automatic extension to file until October 15th of that tax year.
+However, if you missed the filing date, there is no reason to stress.
+The FBAR has an automatic extension for expats to file until October 15th of that tax year.

-Completing the FBAR
+Completing Your FBAR

 To file successfully, you’ll need to Form 114, the Report of Foreign Bank and Financial Accounts.
-This is already included in the MyExpatTaxes flat fee of 149 Euros per year with your federal tax return.
+The FBAR is already included in the MyExpatTaxes flat fee of 149€ per year with your federal tax return.